Mamili (Nkasa Rupara National Park)

-Consequently the Mamili National Park is only accesible by 4x4 and during the dry season the two large islands Nkasa and Lupala can be reached.
+Consequently the Mamili National Park is only accesible by 4x4 and during the dry season the two large islands Nkasa and Rupara can be reached.

 Camping is possible within the Park; however there are no marked campsites and everything has to be taken along as there are no facilities.